 This suggests using Apple brand peripheral devices such as printers, cameras, and hard drives.
 On the contrary, Apple installs hundreds of peripheral drivers in each Mac to recognize most peripherals when you connect them wirelessly or via the USB or FireWire ports.
 This means you speed up using a new device for the first time and keep Mac’s hard drive free of additional software.

 Ease of use

-Such ease of use is a characteristic cited by owners as one of Mac’s chief benefits.
-Everything about a Mac is coordinated to produce a computer that fulfills a wide-ranging set of tasks in as simple a manner as possible, without compromising creativity and fun.
+Such ease of use is a characteristic owners cite as one of Mac’s chief benefits.
+Everything about a Mac is coordinated to produce a computer that fulfills a wide-ranging set of tasks in as simple a manner as possible without compromising creativity and fun.
 From the clarity of the display and ergonomic features of the keyboard to the most sophisticated graphics software, Apple has made each Mac’s hardware and software simple and accessible.
 This is why Macs prove so widespread in schools and colleges.

 These design considerations extend to the environmental impact of Macs.
 Macs are quiet to run and use the latest electrical developments to reduce power consumption.
-Apple also runs a trade-in and recycling scheme that ensures Macs are either refurbished and sold on or are broken up with the least possible harm to the earth.
-This is yet another advantage of dealing with a company that takes its responsibility to you and the world at large very seriously.
+Apple also runs a trade-in and recycling scheme that ensures Macs are either refurbished and sold or are broken up with the least possible harm to the earth.
+This is another advantage of dealing with a company that takes its responsibility to you and the world very seriously.

 READ MORE :

 - How to Run Windows on a Mac